Lancelot1998/Agentic_AI_Tool_Magazine/README.md

 ## Representative communication/networking tools (MCP)

-Despite such progress, the number of professional communication tools remains significantly scarce compared to the abundance of web- and user-centric tools (available: Mar.
+Despite such progress, the number of professional communication tools remains significantly scarce compared to the abundance of web- and user-centric tools.
+Here, we summarize some representative tools (mostly based on model context protocol) in communication and network fields (available: Mar.
 14, 2026)

 ### Category 1: Wireless, Drones, & Software Defined Radio (SDR)